IQTLabs/FakeFinder/README.md

  * Debug mode: on
 ```

-You should then be able to point a browser to the dash app's IP address and access the web application.
+You should then be able to point a browser to the dash app's IP address to access the web application.

 ## Usage Instructions <a name="usage"></a>

-### Using the Dash app
+### Using the Dash App

-#TODO zig
+The above [example](#inferencevideo) demonstrates using the Inference Tool section of the web app.
+Users can upload a video by clicking on the *Upload* box of the *Input Video* section.
+The dropdown menu autopopulates upon upload completion, and users can play the video via a series of controls.
+There is the ability to change the volume, playback speed and current location within the video file.

+In the *Inference* section of the page, users may select from the deep learning models available through the API.
+After checking the boxes of requested models, the *Submit* button will call the API to run inference for each model.
+The results are returned in the table, which includes an assignment of Real or Fake based on the model probability output,
+as well as graphically, found below the table.
+The bar braph presents the confidence of the video being real or fake for each model and for submissions with more than one model,
+an average confidence score is also presented.

 ### Using the API layer